 Non rotating or rotation resistant ropes need to be used and handled with care, they are often deemed to be less stable than conventional wire ropes, this is due to the friction on the inner wires caused by the strand cross over’s which will eventually cause the inner wires to break up, this is more apparent on non rotating wire rope with two layers.
 Ropes with 3 or more strand layers will distribute the radial pressures more evenly, and reduce friction and stress on the inner wires.

 Regular, thorough inspections of non rotating rope are essential due to the fact that it is the inner strands that often break first and broken internal wires often go unnoticed as they are difficult to see.
-Here at Rope Services Direct we offer inspections on all rope with certification issued on completion.
+Rope Services Direct offer inspections on all rope with certification issued on completion.

 Shock loading should be avoided with rotation resistant wire rope as this can cause rope distortions, bird caging and core protrusion where the inner strands/core extend out from the outer layer.